Free braille and audiobooks by download or by mail.

-Great Lakes Talking Books is part of a national network of cooperating libraries with the National Library Service for the Blind and Print Disabled (NLS).
-NLS provides a free braille and talking book library service, circulating books and magazines in braille or audio formats that are instantly downloadable to a personal device (using the BARD Mobile app) or delivered by mail free of charge.
-Individuals (all ages) are eligible for service provided they meet any of the following criteria:
+Great Lakes Talking Books in Marquette, Michigan is part of the National Library Service for the Blind and Print Disabled (NLS) which provides a free braille and talking book library service, circulating books and magazines in braille or audio formats that are instantly downloadable to a personal device by way of the BARD Mobile app, or equipment and digital audio cartridges are delivered by USPS mail free of charge.

 Apply for our audiobook service: Certifying Authorities may submit applications online.
 Don't know if you are a Certifying Authority?
 Everyone else - view and print the application in English or Spanish.
 Or call 906-228-7697 ext.
 0 or Toll Free 1-800-562-8985, ext.
 0 to apply over the phone.

 Eligibility: Individuals (all ages) who are blind or have a visual impairment that makes them unable to comfortably read print books, have a perceptual or reading disability, or have a physical disability that makes it hard to hold or manipulate a book or to focus or move the eyes as needed to read a print book.

 Service Area: All counties in the UP and Alpena and Crawford county in the lower peninsula.